Venice improving young core through offseason camps

 "It's just about playing, learning and seeing what I can get better at over the summer and going into the season," Platt said.
 "It's just about knowing we have to play with the bigger guys and have to be stronger."

-Venice got a nice 62-45 win over the Wolfpack in the first of three games on Tuesday, but that isn't really anything special in these camps.
-Flynn is more worried about executing whatever plan the coaching staff put in place each day.
+Venice got a nice 62-45 win over South Fort Myers in the first of three games on Tuesday, but that isn't really anything special in these camps.
+Flynn is more worried about executing whatever plan the coaching staff puts in place each day.

 That means working on specific techniques and running different offensive and defensive sets from day to day.